esy/esy/site/versioned_docs/version-0.4.7/how-it-works.md

 - **Build Task Graph**

-  For each `Plan.Task.t` exeute build commands in the corresponding environment using `esy-build-package` command.
+  For each `Plan.Task.t` execute build commands in the corresponding environment using `esy-build-package` command.

 ### Solve Dependencies